ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Well, I still can't confirm _all_ of that, and at the time I coudln't confirm any of it, but it was a thought in my head, however fleeting.

 I left the meeting feeling certain that, eventually, once these idiots found out I was joking, they'd fire me.
-I couldn't confirm that wouldn't happen at that point, but I can tell you that in the end, it was I who quit Weber-Aufderhar, and this meeting probably should have been when I did.
+I couldn't confirm that wouldn't happen at that point, but I can tell you that in the end, it was I who quit Runolfsdottir Group, and this meeting probably should have been when I did.
 Alas.

 ...